tjeufoolen/SWIFT_TastyRecipes/README.md

-# SWIFT_TastyRecipesAPP
+# TastyRecipesAPP
-This is the first app I have written using Swift.
+This is the first app I have written using Swift to learn more about the language and possibilities.

 ## Prerequisites
 - XCode 12.4